mtdol/cm/README.md

 #:lang cm

 # a function included in std.cm
-@ 4:add1.
+@ add1:4.
 ```

-The macro is replaced by the lexer with a series of `load` statements referencing the `std_lib` folder.
+The macro imports various files from the `std_lib` folder.

 ## Testing
 ```